vestalux/sljekyll/new-suggestions/local-interest/_posts/2015-08-03-local-interest-for-august-2015.md

 date: 2015-08-03 12:12:18+00:00
 author: brandon-king
 category: local-interest
-excerpt: Books about Ipswich Town FC, East Anglian railways and the Elveden estate.
+excerpt: Featuring Derek Hammond and Suzette A Hill.
 breadcrumb: local-interest
 ---
 ![Got, not got: the lost world of Ipswich Town by Derek Hammond and Gary Silke](/images/featured/featured-got-not-got.jpg)